 Diwali is a festival of lights and happiness.
 Diwali is celebrated after 20 days of Dussehra and this day marks the victory of good over evil.
 On Diwali, people worship Goddess Lakshmi.
-People clean their houses thoroughly and decorate it.
+People clean their houses thoroughly and decorate them.
 They decorate every place with lamps.
-And so many fireworks are also boiled in Diwali.
+And so many fireworks are also boiled on Diwali.

 The night of Diwali is the night of Kartik Amavasya, so on this night, everyone burns the lamp outside the house so that the light of that lamp spreads light all over the world and the darkness disappears.

-- In 2019, Diwali is on October 27.
-(See calendar).
-It is observed a day earlier in south India, on October 26.
+- In 2021, Diwali is on November 4th.
+(See 2021 Diwali dates in India’s calendar).
+It is observed a day earlier in south India, on November 13.

 Everyone celebrates this festival; Hindu, Muslim, Sikh, Christian, there is no restriction of religion.
 Different types of sweets are made at home.
 All of the people in the house wear fresh clothes and offer Diwali gifts and sweets to their friends and relatives.